Visualize Before You Write: Imagination-Guided Open-Ended Text Generation: Experimental Setup

 \subsection{Evaluation}

 \paragraph{Automatic} For sentence completion and story generation, we follow previous work and evaluate the quality of the generated text from the aspect of model degeneration level (rep-$n$, diversity, distinct-$n$), text distribution divergence (MAUVE), and semantic similarity (BERTScore): (1) rep-$n$ = 1.0 - $\frac{|\text{unique }n\text{-grams}|}{|\text{total }n\text{-grams}|}$ measures sequence level repetition by computing the portion of duplicate $n$-grams~\citep{DBLP:conf/iclr/WelleckKRDCW20}.
-(2) diversity = $\prod_{n\text{=2}}^{4}(1-\text{rep-}n)$ measures the diversity of $n$-grams~\citep{su2022contrastive}.
+(2) diversity = $\prod_{n\text{=2}}^{4}(1-\text{rep-}n)$ measures the diversity of $n$-grams~\citep{Su2022LanguageMC}.
 (3) distinct-$n$ = $\frac{|\text{unique }n\text{-grams}|}{|\text{length of text}|}$ measures the portion of distinct $n$-grams in the text~\citep{Li2016ADO}.
-(4) MAUVE measures the learned distributions divergence between the generated text and human-written text~\citep{DBLP:conf/nips/PillutlaSZTWCH21}.\footnote{We report MAUVE with gpt2-large as the base model.} (5) BERTScore assesses contextual text similarity between two pieces of texts by computing the cosine similarities between their tokens' embeddings~\citep{bert-score}.\footnote{We report BERTScore with roberta-large as base model.}
+(4) MAUVE measures the learned distributions divergence between the generated text and human-written text~\citep{DBLP:conf/nips/PillutlaSZTWCH21},\footnote{We report MAUVE with gpt2-large as the base model.} a low MAUVE indicates a great difference between the distributions of generated text and human text.
+(5) BERTScore assesses contextual text similarity between two pieces of texts by computing the cosine similarities between their tokens' embeddings~\citep{bert-score},\footnote{We report BERTScore with roberta-large as base model.} a low BERTScore means the generated text is contextually different from the ground-truth.

 For concept-to-text, following prior work, we report the metrics scores on BLEU~\citep{Papineni2002BleuAM}, METEOR~\citep{Banerjee2005METEORAA}, CIDEr~\citep{Vedantam2015CIDErCI}, SPICE~\citep{Anderson2016SPICESP}, and BERTScore~\citep{bert-score}.